Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

-The following Lemma, which follows from carefully inspecting the proofs of \cite[Lemmas 4.11 and 4.12]{quasiflat}, describes the (coarse) intersection of standard flats and orthants.
-Recall that, given subsets $A,B$ of a metric space $X$, the coarse intersection $A\Tilde{\cap} B$, if well-defined, is a subspace of $X$ within bounded Hausdorff distance of all intersections $N_R(A)\cap N_R(B)$ of their $R$-neighbourhoods, for $R$ sufficiently large.
+The next Lemma follows from carefully inspecting the proofs of \cite[Lemmas 4.11 and 4.12]{quasiflat}, and describes the coarse intersection of standard flats and orthants.
+Recall that, given subsets $A,B$ of a metric space $X$, the \emph{coarse intersection} $A\Tilde{\cap} B$, if well-defined, is a subspace of $X$ within bounded Hausdorff distance of all intersections between the $R$-neighbourhoods of $A$ and $B$, for $R$ sufficiently large.

 \begin{lem}[Coarse intersection of standard orthants and flats] Let $(X,\frakS)$ be an asymphoric HHS of rank $\nu$. \begin{itemize} \item Let $\mathcal O, \mathcal O'$ be standard orthants in $X$ with supports $\{U_i\}_{i=1}^\nu$ and $\{V_i\}_{i=1}^\nu$.
 Then $\mathcal O \Tilde{\cap} \mathcal O'$ is well-defined, and coarsely coincides with a standard $k$–orthant whose support is contained in $\{U_i\}_{i=1}^\nu\cap\{V_i\}_{i=1}^\nu$. \item Let $\mathcal F, \mathcal F'$ be standard orthants in $X$ with supports $\{U_i\}_{i=1}^\nu$ and $\{V_i\}_{i=1}^\nu$.
 Then $\mathcal F \Tilde{\cap} \mathcal F'$ is well-defined, and coarsely coincides with a product $\prod_{T} \ell_T$, where $T$ varies in $\{U_i\}_{i=1}^\nu\cap\{V_i\}_{i=1}^\nu$ and every $\ell_T$ is either a point, a standard $1$-orthant or a standard $1$-flat supported on $T$. \end{itemize} \end{lem}